Recent Graduate Information

 Photo proofs taken by the professional photographer will be emailed to you once available.

 Diplomas and Final Transcripts

 Diplomas will be available to pick up at the Law Registrar's Office in late July, after the Office of the University Registrar has officially posted your degree to your student record and law school transcript.
 You will be contacted by email when your degree has officially been awarded.
 If you are unable to pick-up your diploma in person and would like the Law Registrar to release your diploma to a friend or family member, you will need to contact the Law Registrar's Office in writing with the name of the person you would like your diploma released to.
 This person will be asked to show photo identification in order to pick-up your diploma.
-If you prefer to have your diploma mailed to you, please complete the form by clicking on the following link: Mail my diploma .
-The mailing is coordinated by the Office of the University Registrar and there is a small fee for this service.
-Please read the instructions on the form carefully about how and where to submit the form and payment.
+You may also arrange for shipping your Diploma using the eShip Global service.
+This service offers special student shipping rates through FedEx, UPS and DHL for both domestic and international addresses, and allows for tracking of oversized documents.
+Request your diploma to be mailed here .
 If you have any holds on your record, transcripts and/or diplomas will not be released to you.
-Please check SISWEB for any financial holds, and be sure you return your academic hood to External Relations.
-Only one diploma will be issued.
-Replacement and second copies of diplomas will not be printed.
+Please check your academic record on MyUCDavis for any holds.

 Law Library Information

 If you are remaining in Davis to study for the Bar, the library will allow you to keep your carrel.
 They will be contacting you with information regarding this.
 If you plan to leave directly after commencement, you need to have your carrel cleaned out, and all checked-out books and materials returned by mid-May.
 Failure to return library books and materials may result in holds on your student record, or additional fees which will prevent you from receiving your diploma.